IT Support for Law Firms

 In-House vs Outsourced Law Firm IT Support

 Managed service providers (MSPs) are third-party teams that deliver IT support to your firm.
 Traditionally, they remotely manage your law firm’s on-premise servers and provide IT help desk services.
-And–because on-premise IT infrastructures requires hands-on administration, MSP’s typically provide boots-on-the-ground services, either as-needed or on a regular schedule.
+And, because on-premise IT infrastructure requires hands-on administration, MSPs may provide boots-on-the-ground services, either as-needed or on a regular schedule.

-Here are a few of the many benefits to choosing an MSP (Law Firm IT Support team) over an in-house team:
+Here are a few of the many benefits to choosing an MSP over an in-house team:

-- Easier access to qualified support: MSPs offer professionals with experience in every tech niche.
+- Easier Access: MSPs offer professionals with experience in every tech niche.
 This means you’ll have access to qualified support, regardless of your tech needs.

 - Improved Cybersecurity: When you hand off your cybersecurity responsibility to a trusted MSP, you can benefit from enhanced cybersecurity protocols and robust infrastructure.
 Read about Cybersecurity for Law Firms and Law Firm Disaster Recovery.